-Shane White is an author and artist who works in comics, video games and film.
-Some of the work he’s known for is Pathfinder: Goblins, Fear Agent, Bad Karma, Marvel’s 1 Month 2 Live, The Overman, Things Undone, Comic Book Tattoo and much more!
+Shane Patrick White is an author and artist who works in comics, video games and film.
+Some of the work he’s known for is Pathfinder: Goblins, Fear Agent, Marvel’s 1 Month 2 Live, The Overman, Things Undone, Braun, Comic Book Tattoo and much more!
 He resides in the Northwest with his wife where he enjoys painting, hiking and creating content for THE PROCESS, his popular art channel.

 Born in 1970.

 He started writing and drawing in 1972.
 Hence the start of his life of crime.